brenoxp/Tetris-Assembly-MIPS/README.md

 # Tetris Assembly MIPS
 An implementation of Tetris in Assembly MIPS using infra red controller.

+# Register used
+$s7 is used to save initial $sp position across all execution of the game, this register should never be used with another purpose

 # Memory positions used
   **Memory address: ($sp - offset)**